 The Canadian Northern Studies Trust (CNST) is the scholarship program administered by ACUNS.
-It includes over 17 different awards that support various disciplines that engage in northern studies at colleges and universities at the undergraduate, graduate, and post-doctoral levels.
+It includes eight different awards that support various disciplines that engage in northern studies at colleges and universities at the undergraduate, graduate, and post-doctoral levels.

 I am not a Canadian citizen but the subject of my research project takes place above the Northern Boundary.
 Am I eligible for a CNST award?

 No. Only Canadian citizens are eligible for a CNST award.

 What is the deadline for the ACUNS awards program?

 Each year, the application deadline for ALL of our awards is January 31st, at 11:59 p.m.
 Pacific Time.

 I’m applying for more than on award.
 Do I have need to send a set of transcripts for each award I’m applying for?

 No. Only one set of transcripts is required regardless of how many awards you are applying for.

 Do I need to send all of my post-secondary transcripts?